TylerTrott/CSCI2020-WinterProject/README.md

 The applicaiton itself incorporates multiple scenes to differentiate between gameplay and other aspects such as the login page and main menu.

 ## How to run the project
-You can easily run this project by using the command in terminal:
+You can easily run this project by cloning the repository and using the command in terminal:
 ```
 gradle run
 ```